 - Raw cashews – to give the sauce the most dreamy creamy texture, without any cream or dairy!

-- Coconut milk – you could also easily use another milk such as cashew milk or almond milk.
+- Coconut milk – I recommend using full fat coconut milk for the most creamy sauce.
+You could also easily use another milk such as cashew milk or almond milk.

 - Nutritional yeast – the key to give this sauce that cheesy flavour, while keeping it dairy free.